-The small capital of Samoa is a charming, bustling city situated on the north coast of Samoan island of Upolu.
+Apia, the capital of Samoa, is a small, bustling city situated on the north coast of the Samoan island of Upolu.

-We loved our time here, enjoying the various diverse things to do in Apia before setting off to explore the rest of stunning Samoa.
+There were more things to do in Apia than we expected and enjoyed the capital so much we extended our stay there before setting off to explore the rest of stunning Samoa.

 Things to do in Apia